12 Jul Chukat; Red Heifer to Ascend and Addiction Recovery

 To make effective change physically we ned to make effective change spiritually.

-As a result of the Sin of the Spies, the entire generation of 40 years were to die in the desert never making into Eretz Yisroel (except for Joshua and Caleb).
+As a result of the Sin of the Spies, the entire generation of 40 years was to die in the desert never making into Eretz Yisroel (except for Joshua and Caleb).
 The ashes of the Red Heifer were to purify the impurity of any contact with death that the Israelites might come in contact with on their journey.
-The contact with the impurity of a corpse is the highest level of impurity (tumah) and would impede their ability to ascend and the ashes were the remedy.
+The contact with the impurity of a corpse is the highest level of impurity (tumah) and would impede their ability to ascend.
+The ashes of the Red Heifer (Para Adumah) were the remedy to enable them to ascend.

 Addiction

-As we learn about a corpse as it was in the desert, is the highest level of impurity, we may also learnn that there are other levels of impurity that we may incur spiritually and physically through sin; ie transgressions that go against G-d, Man and may cause us harm to ourselves making it difficult to ascend.
-Where we may become overwhelmed to ascend, we may need for an invasive measures to help uplift a ourselves in order that they be able to acquire good coping skills and learn the skills of how to uplift.
+As we learn about a corpse as it was in the desert, is the highest level of impurity, we may also learn that there are other levels of impurity that we may affect us spiritually and physically and emotionally as a result of our sin; ie transgressions that go against the laws, ordinances and righteious was of G-d that may cause harm to ourselves making it difficult to ascend.
+Where we may become overwhelmed to ascend, we may need invasive measures to help uplift ourselves in order that we are able to acquire healthy coping skills to ascend.
 This may be done through the careful use of medication combined with therapy.

-Each of us will no doubt succumb to sin in many different ways such as with substance and behaviour that removes us from a healthy connection with G-d It may cause us an amount of spiritual and or physical death.
+Each of us will no doubt succumb to sin (transgression) in many different ways such as with substance and behaviour that removes us from a healthy connection with G-d.
+It may sound extreme but any transgression causes us an amount of spiritual and or physical death.

 In managing issues of Addiction and Behaviour concurrent disorders on ‘the spectrum’ may be accompanied with disorders such as (not limited to) depression, bi polar disorder, anxiety disorder, OCD, ADD… etc,.
 Medication may play a role in recovery to help up-lift a person from an inability to ascend.